electric-sql/archived-electric-next/docs/about.md

 One that's informed by the lessons learned building the [previous system](https://electric-sql.com) and inspired by new insight from [Kyle&nbsp;Mathews](https://electric-sql.com/about/team#kyle).

-What started as tinkering in private now looks like the way forward for Electric.
+What started as tinkering in private now looks certain to be the way forward for Electric.
 So, what it is, what's changed and what does it mean for you?

 ## What is `electric-next`?